dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 X \mapsto \hom(\wait, X)
 $$

 where one might normally require the target to be sets, but since we'd like homotopy colimits and to be able to do things analogous to fibrant/cofibrant replacements, we aim for simplicial sets instead.
+These can essentially be regarded as topological spaces.

+> Note: